thapaSanjay/Portfolio-Tailwind-GSAP/README.md

 # Portfolio-Tailwind-GSAP
-Portfolio Website with Tailwind CSS and GSAP
+Portfolio Website with Tailwind CSS and GSAP from another branch called readme-md